-As I looked at the vast horizon, I vision myself as an eagle soaring high with so much hope, dreams and aspirations.
-Each time I flapped my wings, I can feel the strong wind underneath bringing me higher and higher until I can almost touch the sky….
+As I looked at the vast horizon, I envision myself as an eagle soaring high with so much hope, dreams and aspirations.
+Each time I flapped my wings, I can feel the strong wind underneath, bringing me higher and higher until I can almost touch the sky….
 And almost as fast I went up, I suddenly felt myself falling, struggling for control and losing balance!
 The exhilaration of being up there changed into dread and fear as I fell fast.
 Just as I was about to lose everything, the wind blew strong and suddenly I felt myself being lifted high.
 My father, my hero, is the wind beneath my wings.

 Allow me to share how my dad shaped and inspired me to be the person I am today:

 My dad was my first tutor in school.